 Your dr hasn't prescribed near enough.
 The max a day is 400 mg.
 I find that for me the only way it helped my pain was to take it every 6 hrs, regularly.
 Its not a good med to treat pain, more useful to prevent it.
 I took 100 mg at a time.
 3 might help your pain, I doubt it will do anything else.
 If you take more then prescribed, you'll run out of meds and drs aren't good at writing for more of a controlled drug.

 It's never a good idea to take more medication than prescribed, but with that said, depending on your tolerance or how long you've taken pain medication it most likely won't do anything but make you tired and possible off balance when walking.
 If the prescribed dose isn't working you need to talk to your pain doctor or whoever prescribes your meds.
 I always tell people to speak up when visiting your doctor, it's your body and your pain!
-No one else can judge you, see or feel your pain, so make sure the doctor hears you!!
-I've been known to stand in front of the door barring the doctors exit until I've had all my questions answered and concerns conveyed!
+No one else can judge you, see or feel your pain, so make sure the doctor hears you!
 God Bless and let the doctor know how you feel!
 Everyone here is great and a huge support team as well as a resource for real life advice since we're all in the same boat.

 Hi, you shouldn't take more than 100mg in a 4 hour period, and a maximum of 400mg per day.
 If you have taken 3 tablets at the same time as a one off you will be fine.
 You may experience some mild 'hangover' like symptoms.
 It won't do you a lot of damage.
 Reading through your notes, you say you have been given the green light to double your dose now???
 Hopefully this will be much more effective for your pain